diegomics/VGP1.6_tutorial/updated_workflow/workflow_1.6.md

 ^   ^
 ```

-RUNNING **Jellyfish and GenomeScope**: REMOVE GEMBARCODES FROM 10X READS, proc10xg applet in
+RUNNING **Jellyfish and GenomeScope**: To run correctly  this workflow, first the barcodes from the 10X reads have to be removed.
 In your working project, click the green button `+ Add Data` and search and select **VGP Tools** in the "Other Project" tab.
-Search and select the last version of the **proc10xg** applet. input 10x, outfolder.
+Search and select the last version of the **proc10xg** applet.
+Click the applet to open it in _Run_ mode.
+For the input files, select all the `fastq.gz` in the `10x` folder.
+To specify an output folder for the workflow, under `Workflow Actions`, select `Set Output Folder`, navigate to the `assembly_vgp_standard_1.6` and create a new folder named `edited_reads`.
+Finally, click `Run as Analysis...` to launch the applet.
+Once the task is finished, click the green button `Start Analysis` and search the **Jellyfish and GenomeScope** applet.
+For the input files, select all the `fastq.gz` in the `edited_reads` folder.
+Next, click the gear icon to open the parameters panel and set a k-mer length of `31`.
+To specify an output folder for the workflow, under `Workflow Actions`, select `Set Output Folder`, navigate to the `assembly_vgp_standard_1.6` and create a new folder named `genomescope`.
+Finally, click `Run as Analysis...` to launch the applet.

 ## Scaffolding